SamuelMasters/blackjack/README.md

 ## Strategy

-To develop a web application that lets users quickly and easily jump into quick-fire rounds of blackjack, even for only a minute or two per session.
+To use a mobile-first approach to develop a web application that lets users quickly and easily jump into quick-fire rounds of blackjack, even for only a minute or two per session.
 Key information about how to play and how the application works are presented to the user on the landing page.

 ### Project Goals